-Note: reflects most recent available data as of August 1, 2024; Territory Overview reflects data as of 2023 10-K
+Note: reflects most recent available data as of February 21, 2024; Territory Overview reflects data as of 2023 10-K

 - (1) Other includes ComEd's long-term regulatory assets (Energy Efficiency & Solar Rebate program) recovered under separate tariffs, which earn a full authorized Rate of Return.
-See Note 3 Regulatory Matters in 2023 10-K for additional detail. - (2) Electric distribution rate base includes regulatory assets that earn a full authorized Rate of Return; regulatory asset spend not reflected in capital spend projections. - 3) On April 26, 2024, ComEd filed its 2023 formula rate reconciliation seeking recovery of \$627M for rates effective on January 1, 2025.
-Intervenor testimony was received on July 15, 2024.
-An order is expected by December 2024. - (4) Revenue requirement subject to 105% reconciliation test, from which variances in new business, storms, and other items are excluded.
-Eight exception categories include costs related to storms, new business, changes in interest rates, changes in taxes, facility relocations, changes in pension/OPEB costs, amortization and changes in timing of investments; subject to Commission review during each reconciliation.
+See Note 3 Regulatory Matters in 2023 10-K for additional detail. - 2) Electric distribution rate base includes regulatory assets that earn a full authorized Rate of Return; regulatory asset spend not reflected in capital spend projections. - (3) ComEd is expected to file a final formula rate reconciliation for 2023 in April 2024 under its transition tariff (Rider DSPR) seeking recovery for rates effective on January 1, 2025, and an order is expected in December 2024.